framm/BlinkBoard/README.md

 ### Installation

-Having cloned the repository, you now need to create a [FireBase](https://www.firebase.com/) app.
-Having created an _app_, you need to enable email-authentication and create a user.
-When finished you have the information needed in order to setup the environment variables.
-Create a file called `.env` in the root 'BlinkBoard' directory and fill it out as follows:
+First you now need to create a [FireBase](https://www.firebase.com/) app with a user.
+Having accomplished that, you have the information needed to setup the environment variables.
+Create a file called `.env` and fill it out as follows:

 ```
 FIREBASE_APIKEY=[insert Google project API key]